Created to ensure every child has the opportunity to learn the critical computer science skills needed to unlock their full potential.

 Fund Governance

-The Operating Committee is the grantmaking arm of the Silicon Slopes Computer Science Fund.
-Committee members will meet monthly to determine the grant priorities, prepare Requests for Proposals, and review applications for funding.
+The Silicon Slopes Computer Science Fund Committee ("Committee") is the grantmaking arm of the Silicon Slopes Computer Science Fund.
+Committee members determine the grant priorities, prepare Requests for Proposals, and review applications for funding.
 The Committee is responsible for recommending grant distributions and ensuring the collection and analysis of impact data from funded projects.

 - Alex Eaton, Community Foundation of Utah